scott-hosking/scott-hosking.github.io/index.md

 My research focuses on artificial intelligence and data science to identify and understand the physical mechanisms that drive high-impact climate events with the aim to reduce uncertainties in future predictions and help inform environmental policy.
+I also lead a new research programme to develop Digital Twins of the natural environment.

 My primary roles are:
 * Leader of the [BAS AI Lab](http://www.bas.ac.uk/ai)